 When is Kedarnath Temple open?

-Kedarnath Temple's opening date and time depend on the auspicious day of Akshaya Tritiya, which declares on Maha Shivaratri.
-It will open for devotees on 14 May 2021.
-While the expected closing date of the temple is 6th November 2021.
+Kedarnath Temple's opening date and time depend on the auspicious day of Akshaya Tritiya, which is declared on Maha Shivaratri.
+The temple will open for devotees on 25th April 2023 and is expected to close on 12th November 2023.

 Important points to remember During Kedarnath Yatra